 Bulk loading via built-in MapReduce jobs

-Let’s consider the simplest way based on the built-in ImportTsv and LoadIncrementalHFiles (also known as CompleteBulkLoad) utilities.
+This article describes the simplest way of HBase bulk loading based on the built-in ImportTsv and LoadIncrementalHFiles (also known as CompleteBulkLoad) utilities.

 Step 1.
 Extract